alesso-m/todolist/README.md

 Simple To Do List web app using HTML, CSS, and JavaScript.
+Can add tasks, check them off, and delete them fully from list.
+Tasks and their checked status data are stored locally so they do not reset when page is refreshed or revisited.